neo4j/graph-data-science-client/TESTING.md

 Please see the section [Specifically for this project](CONTRIBUTING.md#specifically-for-this-project) of our [contribution guidelines](CONTRIBUTING.md) for how to set up an environment for testing and style checking.

 > **_NOTE:_** This document does not cover documentation testing.
-> The Python code snippets in the AsciiDoc manual are extracted and executed against a live Neo4j+GDS database via `just test-docs-plugin` (plugin deployment
+> The Python code snippets in the AsciiDoc manual are extracted and executed against a live database via `just test-docs-plugin` (self-managed GDS plugin) and `just test-docs-aga` (local GDS session).
 > See the [documentation README](doc/README.md#testing) for details.

 ## Unit testing